 Then, with inflation muted, continued uncertainty and international weakness, we lowered the target rate 75 basis points over the past three meetings.
 The FOMC's decision to lower rates doesn't mean a recession is imminent.
 But it does reflect the fact that there is a lot of uncertainty about the outlook, particularly with respect to global growth and the impact of trade.
 So it seems prudent to take out some "insurance," as Chair Powell said in July.
-A year ago, FOMC participants were projecting 2020 rates more than 130 basis points higher than the most recent Summary of Economic Projections.
+A year ago, FOMC participants were projecting 2020 rates more than 130 basis points higher than their most recent [SEP] projections.
 That's powerful support for our economy.